komandar/laravel-template/README.md

 Once Laravel is installed, replace text as needed throughout the project:

-1. Replace all instances of `app` with the name of your project
+1. Replace all instances of `appname` with the name of your project
 2. Update name in `LICENSE`
-3. Update the `CHANGELOG`
+3. Update the `CHANGELOG.md`
-4. Delete this `README` and use the `README.md.dist` one for your project
+4. Delete this `README.md` and use the `README.md.dist` one for your project

 ## Install